wesleydekraker/glice/README.md

 # Combining Graph Neural Networks and Program Slicing

-Implementation of the GLICE deep learning model.
+Implementation of the MultiGLICE deep learning model.
+MultiGLICE detects software vulnerabilities by combining graph neural networks and program slicing.

-GLICE combines graph neural networks and program slicing.
-The implementation is inspired by [FUNDED](https://github.com/HuantWang/FUNDED_NISL) which is a deep learning model for detecting vulnerabilities in C/C++ code.
-The graph neural network architecture is based on Microsoft's [tf2-gnn](https://github.com/microsoft/tf2-gnn) repo.
+The implementation is inspired by [FUNDED](https://github.com/HuantWang/FUNDED_NISL) and the graph neural network architecture is based on Microsoft's [tf2-gnn](https://github.com/microsoft/tf2-gnn) repo.

 ## Installation

-This code was tested in Python 3.8 with TensorFlow 2.9.
-The operating system used was Ubuntu 20.04.
+This code was tested in Python 3.10 with TensorFlow 2.15.
+The operating system used was Ubuntu 22.04.

-To perform deep learning on the GPU, install CUDA 11.2 and cuDNN 8.1.
+To perform deep learning on the GPU, install CUDA 12.2 and cuDNN 8.9.
 This will dramatically speed up the process.

 The requirements can be installed using pip:
 ```